Roberto14/git-branch-parent/README.md

-# git-branch
+# git-branch-parent

-> Get the source (or parent) branch of the current branch from the git repository.
+> Get the parent (or source) branch of current branch from the git repository.

 ## Install